In order to achieve greater stability, the following should be observed:

 3) Weighted Walking

 This involves carrying weights as you walk, either in your hands or via weights attached to your body (e.g. in a weight belt).
-Excessive use of weights can however strain the parts of the body which supports the weights - so be careful.
+Excessive use of weights can however strain the parts of the body which supports the weights - so it requires consideration of other ailments or injuries, strengths and weaknesses.

-Advanced training may involve: a faster rate of jogging for similar distances, lengthening the jogging segments, or an overall increase in the duration of the session (e.g. instead of a beginners 25 minute workout, perhaps a 45 minute to 1 hour workout).
+Advanced training may involve: a faster rate of jogging for similar distances, lengthening the jogging segments, or an overall increase in the duration of the session (e.g. instead of a 25-minute workout, perhaps a 45 minute to 1-hour workout).

 CLICK TO CONTACT US